Choose the Right Sending Method

 Use broadcasts for one-time messages, sequences for planned follow-ups, and automations for behavior-based journeys.

-A broadcast is like one announcement to selected subscribers.
-A sequence is like a prepared set of emails that goes out over time.
-An automation is like a set of rules that reacts when something happens, such as a form submission, a tag change, or a magic link click.
+A broadcast is one announcement to selected subscribers.
+A sequence is a prepared set of emails that sends over time.
+An automation is a set of rules that reacts when something happens, such as a form submission, tag change, or magic link click.

 - Use a [Broadcast](https://mailrith.com/docs/broadcasts.md) when the message should be sent once, such as a newsletter, launch note, webinar reminder, product update, or seasonal offer.